 As far as laptop line-ups go, the Apple MacBook range is fairly easy to get your head around.
-After a few years of having three bespoke models (MacBook, MacBook Air and MacBook Pro), the tech giant simplified things even further when it gave the Retina MacBook the boot.
+After a few years of having three separate models (MacBook, MacBook Air and MacBook Pro), the tech giant simplified things even further when it gave the Retina MacBook the boot.
 What’s left is the cream of the crop, regularly making appearances on our best laptops list.

 Now you’ve only got to choose between the lightweight Air or more powerful Pro.
 Easy, right?
 Not so fast.
 Each is powered by Apple’s in-house silicon, but how much grunt you get depends on what screen size you go for.
-And only one model has the fancy Touch Bar.
-And now there’s the choice of M1 and M2 processors.
+MacBook Pros have the latest M3, M3 Pro or M3 Max processors.
+The Air offers a choice of M1 or M2 processors.

 If you’ve been wondering which Apple laptop deserves a spot on your shopping list, we’re here to help.
 Our rundown covers the entire range, from least to most expensive, and explains why each notebook might be the one for you.